AndrewXu55/AndrewXu55/README.md

 </table>

 ## 🛠 Languages and Tools
-In the following section, you will find various languages and tools I am proficient in.
+In the following section, you will find various languages, tools, and applications in which I am proficient.

 ### Languages: